 Property, plant, and equipment values are stated at cost less accumulated depreciation.
 Maintenance and repair expenditures that do not significantly increase the life of an asset are charged to expense when incurred.
 Property, plant, and equipment placed in service prior to January 1, 1999 are depreciated over their estimated useful lives, principally, using accelerated methods.
-Assets placed in service subsequent to January 1, 1999 are depreciated over their estimated useful lives, using straight-line methods.
 Leasehold improvements are amortized over the shorter of their economic lives or the lease term.
 Gains and losses arising on the disposal of property, plant and equipment are included in Operating income in the Consolidated Statement of Income.